Do you realize how often you tell stories?

 Stories aren’t simply a narrative with a beginning, middle, and end.
 Stories are your perspective and experience.

 Stories are the source of a lot of drama.
-You create the stories and you create the drama.

 One of the most fundamental practices of Conscious Leadership is to learn to notice what is fact vs. what is a story and to look for alternative stories.
 This concept is one of the first things I teach when I begin working with CEOs, founders, and executive teams.

 Learning to recognize the distinction between story and fact gives you access to seeing the world in a completely different way.
 This framework helps you recognize more opportunities to break out of your own patterns and support others in breaking out of theirs.